 All plants, trees and wildlife are protected.
 We reserve the right to refuse reservations to those people who jeopardize the enjoyment of other guests through noise or lack of respect for them, the houses, their contents, or the environment.
-Forest Houses Resort complies with the Smoke Free Arizona Ordinance, no smoking inside any house.
+Forest Houses Resort complies with the Smoke Free Arizona Ordinance - please, no smoking inside any house.

 Advance reservations are required.
 Office hours are 9:00 a.m. to 8:00 p.m.
 MST, daily.
 We do not go on daylight savings time.
-Please call our office at 928-282-2999 to check availability, make reservations or ask questions.
-We do not have e-mail or wifi as both require microwave line-of-sight transmission which doesn't work in the canyon.
+Please call our office at (928) 282-2999 to check availability, make reservations or ask questions.
+We do not have e-mail or wifi.

 Reservations are taken no more than one year in advance.
-A valid (at your time of stay) credit card number is required to hold and confirm your reservation.
-Visa, Mastercard, American Express, Discover, personal checks and cash are accepted.
-No seasonal rates.
+A valid (at your time of stay) credit card number is required to confirm your reservation.
+Visa, Mastercard, American Express, Discover, personal checks, and cash are accepted.
+No seasonal rates or long-term rates.

 We do not provide handicap access, nor do we provide roll away beds or cribs.

 Due to Arizona State law, we are a non-smoking facility.

 Little people, 7 years old and younger: no charge, although anyone 3 years old and older must have a bed of their own and will be counted within the maximum number of people allowed to sleep in the house.

 Check-in is 3 p.m. or later; check-out is by 11 a.m.

 We are closed after New Years until early March.
 However, reservations can be made at this time for our open months.
 Please leave your inquiry, along with your choice of dates, on our voicemail, and we will return your call as soon as possible.
 We must actually speak with you to book your reservation.